automatika-robotics/sugarcoat/README.md

 ## Contributions

-ROS Agents has been developed in collaboration between [Automatika Robotics](https://automatikarobotics.com/) and [Inria](https://inria.fr/).
+Sugarcoat has been developed in collaboration between [Automatika Robotics](https://automatikarobotics.com/) and [Inria](https://inria.fr/).
 Contributions from the community are most welcome.